photo by Annie Rossano

 Misstress Barbara (word play between Miss and Stress) is an internationally renowned electronic music artist, DJ and Producer, who has performed at some of the world’s top festivals and clubs and worked alongside music heavyweights such as Bjork, The Prodigy, Tiesto, Carl Cox, Richie Hawtin and John Digweed just to name a few.

 Born as Barbara Bonfiglio in Catania, Italy, she moved with her parents to Montreal when she was almost 8 years old.
-As the very passionate and curious woman that she is, it is not surprising that she holds a University Diploma in communications specialized in cinema, that she is a drummer, a licensed private plane pilot, a licensed captain and a sailing instructor, that she drives motorcycles, rides snowboards and plays tennis competitively.
-She also launched her own bean-to-bar chocolate brand, Barbon Chocolate, earlier this year.
+As the very passionate and curious woman that she is, it is not surprising that she holds a University Diploma in communications specialized in cinema, that she is a drummer, that she’s a licensed glider and private plane pilot, as well as a licensed captain and sailing instructor, that she drives motorcycles, rides snowboards and plays tennis competitively.
+In 2019, she also launched her own bean-to-bar chocolate brand, Barbon Chocolate, crafting everything by hand herself.
 But among all of her passions, music was always her main focus and it’s in 1996 that her remarkable career began.

 Her DJing and Productions have earned her accolades and awards, including receiving the highest prize at the 2001 MIMI Awards (Montreal International Music Initiative), the “Best Breakthrough Underground DJ” at the 2002 UK Underground Music Awards, a “Best Dance Album Of The Year” nomination at the 2010 JUNO Awards (I’m No Human/ Maple Music Recordings), a “Best Show in foreign language” nomination at 2013 ADISQ for the live show of her recent album”Many Shades of Grey” (Maple Music Recordings) and the award of “Best Montreal DJ” at the 2014 MTL Awards.